 How To Use The Ordinary Hyaluronic Acid 2% + B5

 After cleansing and toning your skin, apply a few drops of the serum to damp skin (for better absorption) on your face and neck.
-Follow with any other skincare treatments, moisturizers, and don’t forget sunscreen your morning skincare routine.
+Follow with any other skincare treatments and moisturizers, and don’t forget sunscreen in your morning skincare routine.

 Some people complain of the serum pilling (becoming small balled-up pieces) when using it with other products.
 Deciem notes that you only need 2-3 drops and should always let it dry before applying your moisturizer to avoid pilling.